The 12 Steps of Writing a Novel Explained

 - Are any areas of your novel weak, or in need of expansion?

-- Is any part of your novel extraneous, and how can you remove it?
+- Is there fluff in your novel, and how can you remove it?

 These are all big-picture story elements, and that’s because structural editing isn’t about fixing prose or grammar—after all, you’ll likely be redoing or reshuffling large chunks of your novel during this step.